 A. If your paper or project was group work, you can ask your fellow students if they have an e-copy of the assignment.
 Otherwise, re-create.
 If you can re-write or re-do the paper/project, that’s fine.
 If you can’t, consider writing a narrative that shows what you know about the topic (describing isn’t enough; you need to be able to show a depth of understanding, ability to apply, analyze, etc.).
-See answer to question #3 below in the General Questions section.
+See the answer to question #3 below in the General Questions section.

 A. Be sure you understand what the competency means.
 Check your understanding with your advisor if you are unsure.
 Then think about what you know about that competency.

 Be sure not to focus only on classes—have you had experience as a volunteer, in a job, or otherwise that relates to it?
 Have you read books about it?
 You may need to do some research to learn more about that competency.
 Read the professional or scholarly literature (whichever is appropriate)—use the King Library databases as you would for a paper.
 Don’t forget books!
 Some of these issues are addressed in textbooks.